Our knowledge of orthopaedics. Your best health.

 See your doctor immediately if you have:

-• Bladder and/or bowel dysfunction, causing you to retain urine or be unable to hold it.
+• Bladder and/or bowel dysfunction, causing you to:

-• Severe or progressive problems in the lower extremities, including loss of or altered sensation between the legs, over the buttocks, the inner thighs and back of the legs (saddle area), and feet/heels.
+• Severe or worsening problems in the lower extremities, including loss of or altered sensation (numbness, tingling, burning) in these parts of your body:

 pain diagram for cauda equina syndrome